Mental Health Services

 Psychotherapy, or talk therapy, is a way to get out thoughts and feelings to a non-biased third party.
 At the Weinberg Family Cerebral Palsy Center, individual psychotherapy sessions are available for young adults and adults with cerebral palsy and for their caregivers.
 It may be used in combination with medications or other treatments, or it may be provided independent of other interventions.
 Psychotherapy is an evidence-based treatment to address mental health conditions, including depression, anxiety disorders, insomnia.
 At the same time, psychotherapy can help people with CP and their caregivers deal with other issues such as stress, trauma, and relationships.

-Facilitated by Licensed Clinical Social Worker Minnelly Vasquez, LCSW, our group programs are offered virtually for patients residing in New York or Connecticut.
-We have groups beginning in August and September 2025.
+Facilitated by Licensed Clinical Social Worker Minnelly Vasquez, LCSW, our groups are offered virtually for patients residing in New York or Connecticut.
+More on our current groups can be found here or below.
 For enrollment, please contact cpcenter@cumc.columbia.edu or 212-305-2700.

 Location: Virtual Platform